AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Related Work

-\textbf{Sequential Processing in VLMs.~} Many VLM \cite{qian2024streaming, pan2025semantic, wang2025continuous, fan2025vlm} researches focuses on processing sequential visual data for tasks such as video understanding and temporal-based video questions.
+\textbf{Sequential Processing in VLMs.~} Many VLM studies \cite{qian2024streaming, pan2025semantic, wang2025continuous, fan2025vlm} focus on processing sequential visual data for tasks such as video understanding and temporal-based video questions.
 These works efficiently aggregate historical information, allowing the model to build a holistic, temporal-aware representation of the video's content.
 VLM-3R \cite{fan2025vlm} employs a geometry encoder to derive implicit 3D tokens that represent spatial-temporal understanding. \cite{wang2025continuous} incrementally updates a persistent internal state that encodes the scene content.
 These VLM models use history for passive comprehension or offline understanding.
-In contrast, VLA models operate in an active, dynamic decision-making environment, which demands models to interact.
+In contrast, VLA models operate in an active, dynamic decision-making environment, which requires the model to interact with the environment.
 This distinction motivates our POMDP-inspired approach, which focuses on maintaining a recurrent state for active decision-making.